justMoritz/saTabs.js/README.md

 * Advantages: No cluttered Markup: You just need to add one custom data-attribute.

+* When no Javascript is enabled, your page will work perfectly fine!

+* You can actually bookmark tabs, and navigate between tabs with your browsers back and forward buttons.

 * Notes: (The class for the active tab on the navigation is `.tabscroll_activeNavi`)